Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Selecting an Arbitrator

 Parties select a qualified arbitrator, ideally with experience in family law.
 Many local attorneys or specialized arbitration services offer trained neutrals.
-Given Sandy Creek's small population, local practitioners familiar with community dynamics are often preferred.
+Given Sandy Creek's small population, local practitioners familiar at a local employer are often preferred.

 Pre-Arbitration Preparation